Police seek motive of gunman who killed 3 at Michigan State

 "Our Spartan community is reeling today," Gov. Gretchen Whitmer, a Michigan State graduate, said at the morning briefing.

-“We mourn the loss of beautiful souls and pray for those continuing to fight for their lives. ...
-Another place that is supposed to be about community and togetherness shattered by bullets and bloodshed,” Whitmer said.
+"We mourn the loss of beautiful souls today and pray for those who are continuing to fight for their lives. … Another place that is supposed to be about community and togetherness is shattered by bullets and bloodshed," Whitmer said.

 Michigan State has about 50,000 students, including 19,000 who live on campus.
-As hundreds of officers scoured the campus, about 90 miles (145 kilometers) northwest of Detroit, students hid where they could Monday night.
+As hundreds of officers scoured the campus, about 90 miles northwest of Detroit, students hid where they could Monday night.

-During that time, police released a photo of the suspect, and an “alert citizen” recognized him in the Lansing area, Rozman said.
+At 11 p.m., police were still searching for McRae when he turned up on school security cameras, and his image was quickly released to news media.
+An "alert citizen" saw the picture, recognized him in the Lansing area and contacted police within minutes, Rozman said.

 "That was exactly what we were trying to achieve by releasing that picture.
 We had no idea where he was at that point," the deputy chief said.

-Police confronted McRae about 5 miles (8 kilometers) from campus in an industrial area, where he killed himself, Rozman said.
+Officers confronted McRae about 5 miles from campus in an industrial area, where he killed himself, Rozman said.

-McRae was on probation for 18 months until May 2021 for possessing a loaded gun in a vehicle, according to the state Corrections Department.
+In 2019, McRae was accused of illegally possessing a concealed weapon, according to the state Corrections Department, but pleaded guilty to having a loaded gun in a vehicle, a misdemeanor.
+He completed 18 months of probation.

-A large police presence was in McRae’s Lansing neighborhood overnight.
+A large police presence was in his Lansing neighborhood overnight.
 Suzanne Shook said she has lived a block away from McRae for about a year.

 "We never spoke to him," Shook said.
 "When he would be walking or riding his bike, he was always straightforward and wouldn't look at anybody."